 Aquatic criterion: GLANSIS includes only aquatic species.
 USDA wetland indicator status (click here for more information) is used as a guideline for determining whether wetland plants should be included in the list - OBL, FACW and FAC wetland plants are included in this list as aquatic; FACU and UPL plants are not.
 We currently do not include amphibians, reptiles, mammals or birds.

-Nonindigenous criterion: The species included in the GLANSIS nonindigenous list are those which are considered nonindigenous within the Great Lakes basin according to the following definitions and criteria (based on Ricciardi 2006):
+Nonindigenous criterion: The species included in the GLANSIS nonindigenous list are those which are considered nonindigenous within the Great Lakes basin by meeting at least 3 of the following criteria (based on Ricciardi 2006):

 Note: Although widely used, the term 'invasive' is vague and subject to widely inconsistent usage.
 Biologically it is often related to the relative ability of a species to spread and establish in new areas, while legislatively and politically it is used to characterize a nonindigenous species "whose introduction does or is likely to cause economic or environmental harm or harm to human health" (Executive Order 13112, February 1999).
 Thus, the term 'invasive' has multiple meanings and requires a subjective judgment.
 We avoid using the term 'invasive', but may use the word 'invader', in the context that a nonindigenous species that has successfully established a reproducing population is an 'invader'.
 'Exotic' is a commonly used synonym for 'nonindigenous'.

 Range expansion criterion: The species included in GLANSIS on the range expansion list are those which are considered nonindigenous to a portion of the Great Lakes basin according to the above nonindigenous criterion but which have been identified in the peer-reviewed literature and/or by consensus of expert review to be native or cryptogenic in some portion of the basin.